 Sandy Steele opened Bonn Square Therapy Room in October 2015 to gather a talented, committed group of therapists working in central Oxford.
 In keeping with the welcoming ethos at New Road Baptist Church which kindly hosts us, the centre invites anybody who wishes to explore the benefits of acupuncture.
 It was Sandy's firm belief that cost should not be a barrier to treatment and therefore the clinic operates a sliding scale of fees for a quota of patients.

 Mandy qualified with a BSc.
 (Hons) in Acupuncture from the College of Integrated Chinese Medicine in Reading.
 She practices both 5 element and traditional Chinese medicine blending both approaches.
-She is formerly a nurse and midwife and it was while working in Vietnam that she discovered acupuncture.
-The concept of treating a person as a whole rather than simply treating symptoms was the catalyst for Mandy’s decision to train as an acupuncturist.
+She is formerly a nurse and midwife, and it was while working in Vietnam that she discovered acupuncture.
+The concept of treating a person holistically rather than simply treating symptoms was the catalyst for Mandy’s decision to train as an acupuncturist.
 When Mandy isn’t working in the clinic she enjoys walking with her husband and dogs, Rolo and Skipper, reading fiction and spending time with family and friends.

 Greg is a member of the British Acupuncture Council , as well as the Register of Chinese Herbal Medicine.
-He adheres to strict codes of hygiene and ethics, and has full professional indemnity insurance.
+He adheres to strict codes of hygiene and ethics and has full professional indemnity insurance.
 Click here to find out more